objektivapp/base_expo_rn_repo/README.md

 # Extra
 I have tried to create static view of the first screen, and I have not added any logics yet,I have created the Accordion component from scratch using animated component.
 Demo video of the working can be seen in '/src/demo' folder

+To run this
+1. npm install or yarn
+2. expo start
+and then connect with android or ios device